haskell-game/tiny-games-hs/README.md

 # Haskell Tiny Game Jam

-Inspired by the ongoing [BASIC 10Liner contest](https://www.homeputerium.de) (see their english rules at the bottom of that page, and [latest entries](https://bunsen.itch.io))..
+Inspired by the ongoing [BASIC 10Liner contest](https://www.homeputerium.de) (see their english rules at the bottom of that page, and [their 2023 entries](https://gkanold.wixsite.com/homeputerium/games-list-2023))..

 The first Haskell tiny games contest runs through February 2023!
 Your mission: make a playable game in 10 lines of 80 characters of Haskell.